jekyll/jekyll/docs/_docs/themes.md

 When you [create a new Jekyll site](/docs/) (by running the `jekyll new <PATH>` command), Jekyll installs a site that uses a gem-based theme called [Minima](https://github.com/jekyll/minima).

-With gem-based themes, some of the site's directories (such as the `assets`, `_layouts`, `_includes`, and `_sass` directories) are stored in the theme's gem, hidden from your immediate view.
+With gem-based themes, some of the site's directories (such as the `assets`, `_data`, `_layouts`, `_includes`, and `_sass` directories) are stored in the theme's gem, hidden from your immediate view.
 Yet all of the necessary directories will be read and processed during Jekyll's build process.

 In the case of Minima, you see only the following files in your Jekyll site directory: